NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 ## Getting Started: Standard Usage

-The NetApp DataOps Toolkit for Kubernetes can be utilized from any Linux or macOS host that has network access to the Kubernetes cluster.
+The NetApp DataOps Toolkit for Kubernetes can be utilized from any Linux or macOS client that has network access to the Kubernetes cluster.

-The toolkit requires that a valid kubeconfig file be present on the local host, located at `$HOME/.kube/config` or at another path specified by the `KUBECONFIG` environment variable.
+The toolkit requires that a valid kubeconfig file be present on the client, located at `$HOME/.kube/config` or at another path specified by the `KUBECONFIG` environment variable.
 Refer to the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for more information regarding kubeconfig files.

 ## Getting Started: In-cluster Usage (for advanced Kubernetes users)